Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

 #### Space Allocation ####
 {:.ancs}

-PLPTool supports allocating space by taking the number of words to allocated by using the `.space` directive, as opposed to a single word with the `.word` directive.
+PLPTool supports allocating space by taking the number of words to be allocated by using the `.space` directive, as opposed to a single word with the `.word` directive.

   * For example, to allocate a variable with a length of 2 words, the code would be: